 SI.
-No. ling at the of the year Cumulative Shareholding during the year For Each of the Directors and KMP No. of shares % of total shares of the company No. of shares % of total shares of the company At the beginning of the year - - - - Date wise Increase / Decrease in Share holding during the year specifying the reasons for increase / decrease (e.g. allotment / transfer / bonus/ sweat equity etc): - - - -
+No. ling at the of the year Shareholding during the year For Each of the Directors and KMP No. of shares % of total shares of the company No. of shares % of total shares of the company At the beginning of the year - - - - Date wise Increase / Decrease in Share holding during the year specifying the reasons for increase / decrease (e.g. allotment / transfer / bonus/ sweat equity etc): - - - - At the End of the year - - - -